wp-cli/handbook/code-review.md

 ## A typical code review workflow

 We're currently using Github for everything.
 Read up on [our Github workflow](https://make.wordpress.org/cli/handbook/pull-requests/) for details of process, naming, usage of issues and pull requests.
 A moderately complex issue will typically be addressed across multiple pull requests, each tackling a distinct part of the issue.
-This makes review simpler, because each review stage wil be looking at a small code.
+This makes review simpler, because each review stage will be looking at a small code.

 - On every commit pushed to a GH branch, our CI automated tests -- linting for all code, unit tests for functional code, and ideally, behavioral and automated acceptance testing -- are run on Travis.
 - If the build passes, the PR can be reviewed.
 If not, the original developer is responsible for getting the build to the point where it passes.